dips-21/my_practice/README.md

 For example, if you have declared an array of size 5 in your program, and trying to call the 6th element of the array then an ArrayIndexOutOfBoundsException exception occurs.

+public class UncheckedExceptionExample {

+    public static void main(String[] args) {
+        String str = null;
+        System.out.println(str.length()); // This will throw NullPointerException
+    }
+}

 ArithmeticException,ClassCastException ,NullPointerException ,ArrayIndexOutOfBoundsException ,NegativeArraySizeException
     ArrayStoreException ,IllegalThreadStateException ,SecurityException, etc.

+✅ When to Use Checked vs Unchecked Exceptions?
+Checked Exceptions: Use when the application can recover from the exception, like when dealing with File I/O or Database operations.
+Unchecked Exceptions: Use when the issue is a programming bug that needs to be fixed, like null references or invalid array access.
 ===================================================

 FInal Finally Finalize:-